vmware-tanzu/cartographer-site/content/docs/v0.4.0/health-rules.md

 ### Match Conditions

-MatchConditions are straightforward.
-Users specify the `type` of the condition on the object that should be inspected.
-Users also specify which `status` value is considered a match.
+MultiMatch's MatchConditions provide more nuance to SingleCondition.
+Users specify the `type` of the condition on the object that should be inspected as well as the `status` value which is considered a match.
 When a matcher set is satisfied, the `message` field of the first condition will be replicated on the owner object.

 As an example, we can replicate the behavior of the single condition type that we observed above.